top of page

 South Dakota DANR Water Quality Portal

-This is the state's Water Quality Monitoring Access Portal for viewing our collected data along with data from other groups.
-Click the lake below to access its monitoring statistics for the past 5 years.
+The state's Water Quality Monitoring Access Portal shows our collected data along with data from other groups.
+Click a lake below to access its monitoring statistics for the past 5 years.

 Lake Poinsett Association Volunteer WQ Reports